BlizzardWolf7/Modern-Productivity-Dashboard/README.md

 **No Location Permission?**
 - Weather card will show "Location denied"
 - You'll receive a toast notification with instructions

+### Using the Notes Widget

+#### Creating Notes
+1. Click "📝 View Notes" button on the dashboard
+2. Click "+ New Note" button
+3. Enter a title and content
+4. Choose a color from 6 options (Yellow, Pink, Blue, Green, Purple, Orange)
+5. Click "Save Note"

+#### Viewing & Editing Notes
+- Click on any sticky note card to open it
+- Edit the title, content, or color
+- Click "Save Note" to update
+- Notes are auto-saved to localStorage

+#### Deleting Notes
+- Open the note you want to delete
+- Click "Delete Note" button
+- Confirm deletion in the popup

+#### Note Features
+- **Color-coded organization** - Visual categorization
+- **Date tracking** - See when notes were created/modified
+- **Preview cards** - Quick overview in grid view
+- **Character limit** - Titles limited to 50 characters

 ### Keyboard Shortcuts